God Will Never Give Up On You

 In Psalms, David shares that God removes our sins from us completely.
 He says this about God’s forgiveness,

-12“As far as the east is from the west, so far has he removed our transgressions from us.”
-(Psalm 103:12)
+“As far as the east is from the west, so far has he removed our transgressions from us.”
+Psalm 103:12 NIV

 This is not like mere human forgetfulness or some form of dementia.
 When God speaks of forgetting, He means He doesn’t think about our sin again after we have confessed and sought repentance.

 22“Because of the Lord’s great love we are not consumed, for his compassions never fail.
 23They are new every morning; great is your faithfulness.”
-(Lamentations 3:22-23)
+Lamentations 3:22-23 NIV

 Even if you weren’t your best self yesterday, even if you went back to the same old sin, even if you knew better and you still found yourself on that website, having that drink, or taking those pills, God forgives you.
-God has not given up on you.
+God will never give up on you.
 He extends His mercies to you again today.

 You Are Not Forsaken